openstack/neutron/doc/source/devref/contribute.rst

 The testing process will be as follow:

-* There will be no unit tests for plugins and drivers in the tree; The expectation is that contributors would run unit test in their own external library (e.g. in stackforge where Jenkins setup is for free).
+* No unit tests for the vendor integration of plugins and drivers are deemed necessary.
+The expectation is that contributors would run unit test in their own external library (e.g. in stackforge where Jenkins setup is for free).
   For unit tests that validate the vendor library, it is the responsibility of the vendor to choose what CI system they see fit to run them.
 There is no need or requirement to use OpenStack CI resources if they do not want to.
+  Having said that, it may be useful to provide coverage for the shim layer in the form of basic validation as done in `ODL <https://github.com/openstack/neutron/blob/master/neutron/tests/unit/ml2/test_mechanism_odl.py>`_ and `LBaaS A10 driver <https://github.com/openstack/neutron-lbaas/blob/master/neutron_lbaas/tests/unit/services/loadbalancer/drivers/a10networks/test_driver_v1.py>`_.

 * 3rd Party CI will continue to validate vendor integration with Neutron via functional testing.
 3rd Party CI is a communication mechanism.
 This objective of this mechanism is as follows: